VertebrateResequencing/vr-runner/README.md

 ----------------
 The runner pipelines are usually named as `run-something`.
 This document uses `run-st-mpileup` as an example, but the usage is the same for all runners.
+Check the `run-test-simple` example to learn how to write your own pipelines.

 For the impatient
 -----------------